Most TMC MPs aged over 65 yrs likely to skip Parliament session | Politics

 "There is no blanket rule from the party.
 If anybody above 65 years is willing to attend, he or she can....
 I will attend the session," Roy said.
 The Parliament's monsoon session will begin on September 14 and continue till October 1.

-Hectic preparations are underway for the session with several first-time measures being taken because of the COVID- 19 pandemic, such as testing of MPs, staggered sitting arrangements in the Lok Sabha and the Rajya Sabha and use of both chambers and galleries to accommodate the members.
-RMS RMS
+Hectic preparations are underway for the session with several first-time measures being taken because of the COVID- 19 pandemic, such as testing of MPs, staggered sitting arrangements in the Lok Sabha and the Rajya Sabha and use of both chambers and galleries to accommodate the members..

 ALSO READ